Employee Management Referrals

 The Referrals to Occupational Health information sheet explains more about the process.

-The individual is sent confirmation of an appointment to see the most appropriate member of the Occupational Health team and this is copied to the referring manager and the HR Manager.
+Upon receipt of a referral form from Human Resources the individual is sent confirmation of an appointment to see the most appropriate member of the Occupational Health team and this is copied to the referring manager and the HR Manager.
 Following this appointment, a report advising on the individuals fitness to work is sent to the relevant manager(s) and to the relevant HR Manager.

 Occupational Health advice may include